riek10/configure-ad/README.md

 <img src="https://github.com/riek10/configure-ad/assets/113129662/64551a2a-84d5-46c3-8b12-c84b430b6b99" heigt="50%" width="50%"/>
 </p>
 <p>
-In step 3 i created a user/employee that will serve as an admin.
+In step 3 i created an employee account that will serve as an admin user.
 Ill be adding this new user to the Domain Admins security group.
 </p>
 <br />